imilkes/imilkes/README.md

          ✨ Information from Spirit is a gift.
 Knowing something and choosing love despite it all is not an act of self-sabotage or going backwards.
          🫀 Creating from love at the core is ever-lasting, regardless of what is done to the creation or the creator.
 There is always an echo in the akasha.
          🔮 Sometimes you elevate yourself and others by choosing from love and freewill.
 Again, your life review is your life review.
-         🔮 Your relationship with yourself (how you see yourself) is a lens to how you see others.
+         🔪 CheaTers = ExtremeRigh 🥸Your relationship with yourself (how you see yourself) is a lens to how you see others.
          🫀 It's all an evolving spiritual process.
 Love guides, the roles evolve = the essence stays.
          🫀💎 ACCESS.
 GIVERS.
 By choosing the 'source' I chose my 'past life' within this lifetime, which, paradoxically, is the future.